enkidevs/curriculum/sql/dql/aggregate-queries/basic-maths.md

 Keep in mind that the new column `total` exists only for the duration or the purpose of the query, and that it will not modify the database.

-If for some reason you want a table which contains the ratio between `hp` and `attack` as a percentage you would use:
+If for some reason you want a table which contains the ratio between `hp` and `attack` as a percentage, you would use:

 ```sql
 SELECT id, hp, attack, defense,